dev-lnk/laravel-code-builder/README.md

 });
 ```
 ### What is this package for?
-This package allows you to significantly reduce the amount of routine code written and focus on developing.
+This package allows you to significantly reduce the  routine while coding and focus on developing.

 ### Installation
 ```shell